owl73/westmarch-landol/rules/hirelings.md

 ### Standard Hirelings

 Hired at a fixed rate (see the price list).
 Dangerous work may require bonuses.
-Generic hirelings have 10 in all stats, 5 HP, and no skills outside their profession.
+Generic hirelings have 10 in all stats, 5 HP, 5 Morale and no skills outside their profession.

 PCs can have up to 2+their Charisma bonus hirelings without any issues.
-Characters from the Second Estate can have up to 6+their Charisma bonus.
 Extra hirelings can be acquired, but may be disloyal, cunning, or poor quality.

 Above any items required for their job, a hireling can carry 3